grnet/synnefo/docs/quick-install-admin-guide.rst

 The USER_TOKEN appears on the user's `Profile` web page on the Astakos Web UI.

 You can see that the new configuration options have been applied correctly, either by checking the editable file ``~/.kamakirc`` or by running:

 .. code-block:: console

    $ kamaki config list

-A quick test to check if kamaki is configured correctly is a user authentication based on the provided token:
+A quick test to check that kamaki is configured correctly, is to try to authenticate a user based on his/her token (in this case the user is you):

 .. code-block:: console

   $ kamaki user authenticate

-The above operation should provide various user information, e.g. UUID (the unique user id) which might prove useful in some operations.
+The above operation provides various user information, e.g. UUID (the unique user id) which might prove useful in some operations.

 Upload an Image file to Pithos+
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~